 Now, when you click on links in search results, they will open in the desktop version of your Office applications.
 Again, changing this setting will only impact you – if other users would like to turn on this functionality, they will need to do so from their own user accounts.

-We would be happy to lend you a hand with anything from design to system setup.
+We would be happy to lend you a hand with anything from site design to user training.
 Give us a call or send us a quick message below and we’ll get you started.